-The funding per unit is determined by the location of the project and its proximity to healthcare, as well as energy efficiency, accessibility and duration of affordability.
+The funding per unit is determined by the location of the project and its proximity to healthcare, as well as consideration of mixed-income projects, energy efficiency, accessibility and duration of affordability.
+Projects will also receive a score based on these criteria as well as the percentage of total project units for which funding is being requested.